-- 1.1 No medical documentation will be maintained at the division, unit, or detachment level, with the exception of employee leave slips, medical receipts that specify the time during which the employee is to be absent, or any documentation that refers to an employee's duty status. - 1.2 All employee medical records shall be kept in a centralized location with restricted access, i.e. the MDTA Police Personnel Services.
-In addition, such documentation must be secured in a separate location from other personnel files. - 1.3 Documentation containing information regarding a diagnosis or medical procedure shall be forwarded directly to the MDTA Police Personnel Services Coordinator and may be done so by the employee. - 1.3.1 Employees are not exempt from providing required documentation to substantiate his/her leave of absence.
-If submitted documentation to substantiate an absence includes the diagnosis, the information will be censored. - 1.4 Only the offices of the MDTA Human Resources and the MDTA Police Personnel Services), Risk Management and the MDTA Police physicians are authorized to maintain medical records. - 1.5 All employees have the right to access his/her medical records and may obtain a copy by contacting the appropriate MDTA Human Resources Office, MDTA Police Personnel Services, or the Office of Risk Management.
+- 1.1 No medical documentation will be maintained at the division, unit, or detachment level, with the exception of employee leave slips, medical receipts that specify the time during which the employee is to be absent, or any documentation that refers to an employee's duty status. - 1.2 All employee medical records shall be kept in a centralized location with restricted access, i.e. the MDTA Police Human Resources Office.
+In addition, such documentation must be secured in a separate location from other personnel files. - 1.3 Documentation containing information regarding a diagnosis or medical procedure shall be forwarded directly to the MDTA Police Human Resources Coordinator and may be done so by the employee. - 1.3.1 Employees are not exempt from providing required documentation to substantiate his/her leave of absence.
+If submitted documentation to substantiate an absence includes the diagnosis, the information will be censored. - 1.4 Only the offices of Human Resources (MDTA and the MDTA Police), Risk Management and the MDTA Police physicians are authorized to maintain medical records. - 1.5 All employees have the right to access his/her medical records and may obtain a copy by contacting the appropriate Human Resources Office or the Office of Risk Management.